Applies a user-specified model-fitting function to each element of a list-column

 A function or formula to apply to each dataset to fit the desired model (e.g.,

-or~ lme4::lmer(y ~ x + (x | group), data = .)
+~ lm(y ~ x, data = .)or~ lme4::lmer(y ~ x + (x | group), data = .)).- packages

 A character vector of package names to load on each parallel worker, if your model-fitting function requires additional packages.
 Defaults to

-.- n_cores
+NULL.- n_cores

 Number of cores to use for parallel processing.
 Defaults to

-parallel::detectCores() - 1
+parallel::detectCores() - 1.

 Value

-data frame with an additional model
+The original .data data frame with an additional model column containing

-the fitted model objects returned by .f
+the fitted model objects returned by .f.

 Details